two jars of home made tomato chutney

 Prepare the vegetable how you normally would.
 Cut them or trim them the way you like it.

-Spread the vegetables out on large trays.
+• Spread the vegetables out on large trays.
 Just a single layer then put them in the freezer.
 You want them to freeze quickly (snap freeze).
-If your freezer has a quick freeze button on it then press that and have it on until the veges are frozen properly.
-Leave them for a few hours or overnight until they are frozen all the way through
+Use the quick freeze button if your freezer has one.
+Wait until they are frozen all the way through.

 Raw vegetables

-Zucchini just take the stalk off and cut the way you would like and spread a single layer out on a tray then freeze.
-I normally slice, cube and grate (The grated zucchini I use in baking, fritters or chutney)
+• Zucchini just take the stalk off and cut the way you would like and spread a single layer out on a tray then freeze.
+I normally slice, cube and grate (The grated zucchini is great for baking, fritters or chutney)

 Many peeled apples on a white bench top